oracle/node-oracledb/doc/api.md

 [`poolMax`](#proppoolpoolmax), you may want to also increase the number of threads available to node-oracledb.

-Node worker threads executing database statements on a connection will commonly wait until round-trips between node-oracledb and the database are complete.
+Node.js worker threads executing database statements on a connection will commonly wait until round-trips between node-oracledb and the database are complete.
 When an application handles a sustained number of user requests, and database operations take some time to execute or the network is slow, then the four default threads may all be held in use.
-This prevents other connections from beginning work and stops Node from handling more user load.
+This prevents other connections from beginning work and stops Node.js from handling more user load.
 Increasing the number of worker threads may improve throughput.
 Do this by setting the environment variable [UV_THREADPOOL_SIZE](https://docs.libuv.org/en/v1.x/threadpool.html) before starting Node.

-For example, in a Linux terminal, the number of Node worker threads can be increased to 10 by using the following command:
+For example, in a Linux terminal, the number of Node.js worker threads can be increased to 10 by using the following command:

 ```